CallMeAmartya/JChess/README.md

 7. **Exit**: You can exit the testing kit at any time.

 ## Current Progress
-- Basic implementation for the board and tiles on the board has been completed.
-- All pieces have been implemented.
+- Most of the backend has been written.
+En-Passant logic is yet to coded.
-- Currently working on implementing the player and move aspects of the game.
+- Currently working on GUI aspect of the game.

 ## Upcoming Features
-1. **GUI**: Implement a graphical user interface for better user interaction.
-2. **Matches against AI**: Develop functionality to play matches against an AI opponent.
+1. **Matches against AI**: Develop functionality to play matches against an AI opponent.
-3. **2 Player Matches**: Allow players to engage in matches against each other (human vs. human).
+2. **2 Player Matches**: Allow players to engage in matches against each other (human vs. human).